ABD-AZE/Velox/README.md

 ## Resources

 Our compiler implementation draws primarily from Nora Sandler's **"Writing a C Compiler"** book, the test suite credit also goes to Nora Sandler.
+The test suite can be found at: https://github.com/nlsandler/writing-a-c-compiler-tests

 ## Building Velox